raxysstudios/yaziv/README.md

-# Yaziv - Script Conversion Tool
+# Yaziv

-A web application for converting text between different writing systems and transliteration schemes.
-Built with Nuxt 3 and optimized for Caucasian and regional languages.
+Text converter between different writing systems and transliteration schemes for the languages of the Caucasus.

 ## 🌍 Supported Languages